FERPA Guidelines for Parents and Guardians

 What is FERPA?

 FERPA is the Family Educational Rights and Privacy Act passed by Congress in 1974.
 FERPA is designed to protect the privacy of students by limiting third party access to student education records.
-It restricts what student we can share, even to family members and friends.
+It restricts what student information we can share, even to family members and friends.

 Click here for more detailed information about FERPA.